Skip to Content

 • Balance allocation rules (the real story): By law, any amount you pay above the minimum must be applied to the highest‑APR balances first.
 For deferred‑interest promos, during the final two billing cycles before the promo ends, above‑minimum payments must be applied to the deferred‑interest balance first.

-• Your real‑world difference: Minimum‑payment behavior can dramatically increase total interest and time to repay; your monthly statement must include a “minimum payment warning” showing how long payoff will take and how much you’ll pay if you only make the minimum.
+• Your real‑world difference: The trap of the credit card minimum payment can dramatically increase your total interest paid and the time it takes to become debt-free.
+Your monthly statement must include a “minimum payment warning” illustrating just how long it will take to pay off—and how much you’ll pay—if you only make the minimum.

 • Average daily balance confusion: Your interest is calculated on your average daily balance, not your statement balance.
 This means purchases made throughout the month affect your interest charges differently than the APR calculation suggests.